citp/privacy-policy-historical/s/sh/she/shegame.com.md

 8.6    This Privacy Policy shall be governed by the laws of the United States and submitted to the exclusive jurisdiction of the courts in the United States.

-If you have any additional questions or requests, you may send an email to [info@shegame.com](mailto:info@shegame.com).
+If you have any additional questions or requests, you may send an email to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#167f78707956657e7371777b733875797b).

 SheGame.com